f4grx/sys11/README.md

 FAQ
 ---
+Q: Why move to Forth?

+A: At first I did not want it, and I planned to build an assembler and shell to be able to compile source assembly files and rebuild the system from itself.
+While doable, this will use a lot of memory, both flash and RAM.
+Just a shell and still-not-working block device system was using 800 bytes, or 1/10 of the rom space.

+It is pitiful to have 8k of ROM and only be able to have an assembler program, and nothing else.

+Meanwhile CollapseOS, which was going in the same direction, realized the potential of forth and started implementing it.
+I followed the movement for several reasons:
+* Forth is portable, the same routines are able to work on "any" forth implementing machine, whatever the underlying CPU.
+This greatly increases the potential of collapse recovery machines.
+* It is still possible to write an assembler in forth, even cross assemblers are possible, which still increases the ability to mix different machine in a portable software environment.
+* It has the potential to express quite complex software constructs in a very compact manner

 Q: Why not use a 6502?

 A: Because the 6502 has a 8-bit stack pointer which is ridiculously restrictive.
 We are not anymore in the situation where the 6800 was $179 and the 6502 was $29.

+A2: Going to forth, the underlying CPU is not so important since Forth can be implemented on a variety of machines.

 Q: Why not use a Z80?